24 May 2017

 Every stack is different.
 However, the majority of smart devices connect to users and the outside world through a single gateway.
 Many (like Grow) use Bluetooth and rely on the user’s smart phone to be this interface.
 At Grow, our mobile apps do act as our single communication gateway retrieving sensor records from the device and sending any instructions for operation.
 The phone acts as a conduit with all data ending up at and all instructions ultimately coming from our cloud servers.

 We build visibility into systems largely for helping out when things go wrong.
-My argument is that when you engineer a software stack that supports a custom hardware device you have more failure points to consider.
-Essentially, as many potential failure points as possible on the hardware device itself need to be able to communicated off the device and tracked by your software.
+When you engineer a software stack that supports a custom hardware device you have an extra set of failure points to consider.
+Specifically, as many potential failure points as possible on the hardware device itself need to be able to communicated off the device and tracked by your software.

 At Grow, we tackle this in a few ways.